Do you ever wish you were braver?

 This is what self-trust looks like.

-This is a big part of the work I do with my clients when we coach together over three months.
+This is a big part of the work I do with my clients when we coach together.

 Enjoyed this article?